BU-CS320/cs320-spring-2024/README.md

 ```

-## Syncing your private mirror with this repository
+## Syncing your private mirror with the public repository

 Remember to sync with the class repo frequently.
 To sync with the public repo, run the following commands inside your `cs320-spring-2024-private` directory.
 ```